K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 1. Double click the management server name to modify from the “Servers” tab.
      ![](./images/openpaas-eclipse/image44.png)

 2. “Outline” dialog box appears.
-The purpose of this dialog box is to check server and account's information, and manage server status.
+The purpose of this dialog box is to check server and account information and manage server status.
     Modify the server's name and click “File” – “Save” from the menu.
      ![](./images/openpaas-eclipse/image45.png)